How To Reduce A Double Chin Without SurgerySeptember 19, 2019

 It’s important to note that any invasive or surgical procedure carries risks.
 Before proceeding, you must consult with our liposuction doctor and nurse, and you should seek a second opinion from an appropriately qualified health practitioner.

-Sometimes, we have clients who don’t have a double chin, but their jawline blends softly in with their neck.
+Sometimes, we have patients who don’t have a double chin, but their jawline blends softly in with their neck.

 Regardless of which procedure you’re interested in, you should always consult a doctor or other qualified professional about your goals, and the associated risks and benefits, so that you can make a decision with realistic expectations and all of the right information.